 Paula, Mom of 5

 The thing I love about active labor is that even though it’s intense, it’s purposeful.
 This is when I feel both powerful and vulnerable.
 The contractions are strong, like when I do a HIIT workout.
-It’s not sharp or painful the way an injury is, but it’s powerful and crazy that my body doing this.
+It’s not sharp or painful the way an injury is, but it’s powerful and crazy that my body is doing this.
 My body and mind are focused because they are reaching new limits and doing something amazing.
 I rest between each one because each contraction is work.
 But really my body is doing its thing and I just have to detach from it.
 It’s a cool feeling to be in your body but also removed from your body because you can’t really control what is going on anymore.
 You just enter this place of trust and allowing and work.

 Michelle, Mom of 2

-Active Labor 101
+Common Misunderstanding About Active Labor

-Transition: What Do Contractions Feel Like In Transition?
+What Do Contractions Feel Like: Transition

 This Is How Moms Answer The Question What Does A Contraction Feel Like In Transition?